Anonymous496/Digital-signatures/README.md

 # Digital-signatures
-Using proposed rejection sampling theorem in CRYSTALS-Dilithium to achieve better efficiency or smaller size.
+Using rejection sampling theorem for bounded uniform distributed maksing vectors to adjust parameters in CRYSTALS-Dilithium to achieve better efficiency or smaller signature size.

+1. The signing efficiency of Dilithium_medium_variant1(this work I) is about 66% faster than that in Dilithium_medium;
+2. The signing efficiency of Dilithium_recommended_variant(this work II) is about 48% faster than that in Dilithium_recommended;
+3. The signing efficiency of Dilithium_very_high_variant(this work III) is about 24% faster than that in Dilithium_very_high;
+4. The signature size of Dilithium_medium_variant2(this work IV) is about 14% smaller than that in Dilithium_medium;

+All comparisons are conducted under the same security levels.